Vadim-Hot/rsschool-cv/cv.md

 ## About me

-I'm a web developer from Belarus.
+I'm a beginner web developer from Belarus.
 In my spare time I enjoy DIY, gaming and building my own projects.
 My preferred tools are JS, GSAP and Figma.

 I'm on [LinkedIn](https://www.linkedin.com/in/vadim-hotenko-a0785718b) and [Instagram](https://www.instagram.com/hotenkovadim/)